HDrizzle/stack_machine/README.md

 # Program instructions

 Each instruction will be 16 bits and interpreted by the control unit.
-The first 4 bits of the instruction will address the below list of operations (opcodes).
-The next 4 bits (bits 4 - 7) will be used for addressing the ALU functions or possibly other things in the future.
-The second byte (bits 8 - 15) may be ignored or used for different things depending on the opcode.
+The first 4 bits (0 - 3) of the instruction will address the below list of operations.
+The rest of the instruction (bits 4 - 15) may be ignored or used for different things depending on the specific operation.

 Here's the current list of the operation codes (opcodes):

 0. `MOVE` - Bus usage - The rest of the instruction will be interpreted as follows: bits 8 - 11 address the device which will set the state of the bus and bits 12 - 15 will address the device to read from it.
 Bits 4 - 7 are sent to the ALU as it's opcode incase the data is comming from it.
 1. `WRITE` - Similar to `MOVE` exept writes instruction bits 4 - 11 to the bus.
 Bits 12 - 15 address the device to read from it.
-To push a byte to the stack, use `WRITE 0xAB STACK`.
+To push a byte to the stack, use `WRITE 0x42 STACK`.
 2. `GOTO` - Saves the 2 execution pointer GOTO latches (each of them are 1 byte) to the execution pointer
 3. `GOTO-IF` - Reads the LSB of the value in the goto decider latch and does a GOTO only if it is 1, otherwise does nothing
 4. `HALT` - Stops the clock, usefull for debugging